snowddd/PunchSystems/NodejsAPI/README.md

 ## 2. npm install

-## 3. Node mongodb.js to create your testDB
+## 3. Node mongodb.js to create your punchSystemDB

 ## 4. Node server.js to create your API server in port 5001